What Causes Dead Pixels?

 Can a dead pixel appear after a software update?

-Software cannot kill a hardware transistor.
-If a pixel defect appeared after a software update, test with a different device to confirm it is a panel defect rather than a software artifact.
+Software cannot destroy a hardware transistor.
+If a pixel defect appeared after a software update, test with a different device to confirm it is a panel defect rather than a signal artifact.
 A true dead pixel appears in the same location regardless of what device drives it.

 Can dead pixels appear after screen replacement?

 Yes.
 Improper handling during a screen replacement — including ESD exposure, excessive pressure, or a damaged replacement panel — can create new dead pixels.
-This is why screen replacements should be performed by qualified technicians using ESD-safe tools.
+Screen replacements should be performed by qualified technicians using ESD-safe tools.

 Can you prevent dead pixels entirely?

-You can reduce risk significantly by avoiding physical damage and heat, but you cannot fully prevent manufacturing defects.
-Thorough testing within the retailer's return window is the best protection against arriving dead pixels.
+You can reduce risk significantly by avoiding physical damage and heat, but manufacturing defects cannot be fully prevented.
+Thorough testing within the retailer's return window is the best protection against dead pixels on new displays.

 Check Your Screen Now